i2p/i2p.www/i2p2www/spec/i2np.rst

   and size are incorporated in the SSU data packet format.
   The checksum is not required since errors are caught in decryption.

-* When transmitted over [NTCP2]_, the 16-byte standard header is not used.
+* When transmitted over [NTCP2]_ or [SSU2]_, the 16-byte standard header is not used.
 Only a 1-byte type, 4-byte message id, and a 4-byte expiration in seconds are included.
-  The size is incorporated in the NTCP2 data packet format.
+  The size is incorporated in the NTCP2 and SSU2 data packet formats.
   The checksum is not required since errors are caught in decryption.

 * The standard header is also required for I2NP messages contained in other